ZhiyuanArbin/ChannelManagerArchitecture/README.md

    - The control plane creates a CallbackControlTask that:
      - Reads the latest data from the data plane
      - Checks if the target voltage has been reached
-6. When the target voltage is reached, the callback adds a CV task to the control task queue to switch to constant voltage mode
+6. When the target voltage is reached, the callback adds a CV task to the control task queue to switch to constant voltage mode.
+Then the callback is unregistered.

 ### 6. Generic Control Task